Examples of Corruption in Project Execution

 • abuse of office by the supervisor in failing to carry out his functions correctly in return for a personal payment.

-In many cases on construction projects, work done by one party needs to be supervised and approved by another party.
+In numerous cases on construction projects, work done by one party needs to be supervised and approved by another party.
 This acts as a control against error or fraud.
 Therefore, if a party wishes to act fraudulently on a project by claiming payment for work not done, or for equipment and materials not supplied, or for defective or inadequate work, they will normally need the supervisor to be negligent, or to deceive the supervisor, or to bribe the supervisor.
 Consequently acts of fraud on construction projects are frequently accompanied by bribery.

 3. Supply of inferior quality materials